Nksama/hikigayarobot/README.md

 A modular Telegram Python bot running on python3 with a sqlalchemy database and an entirely themed persona to make Saitama suitable for Anime and Manga group chats.

-Can be found on telegram as [SenkuRobot](https://t.me/SenkuRobot).
+Can be found on telegram as [Hikigaya](https://t.me/hikigaya_robot).

-The Support group can be reached out to at [Senku Support](https://t.me/SenkuSupport), where you can ask for help about [SenkuRobot](https://t.me/SenkuRobot), discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+The Support group can be reached out to at [hikigaya Support](https://t.me/hikigayasupport), where you can ask for help about [SenkuRobot](https://t.me/SenkuRobot), discover/request new features, report bugs, and stay in the loop whenever a new update is available.

-News channel as at [Senku Updates](https://t.me/SenkuUpdates)

 ## How to setup/deploy.